UPPMAX/programming_formalisms/DevelopmentDesign/README.md

    <br />
   http://butunclebob.com/ArticleS.UncleBob.TheThreeRulesOfTdd

-The following Use Case model describes some common steps followed when developing according to TDD, in this scenario only one developer actor is present but this can be several peopople holding the role of developer when
+The following Use Case model describes some common steps followed when developing according to TDD, in this scenario only one developer actor is present but this can be several people holding the role of developer when
      they interact with the model.
-In TDD pair programming is very common and  a practice of writing tests for your colleuge is common practice.
-So one developer works on the code and one deveopler is working on the test and then they switch.
+In TDD pair programming is very common and  a practice of writing tests for your colleague is common practice.
+So one developer works on the code and one developer is working on the test and then they switch.
 ```plantuml
 @startuml